MicrosoftDocs/win32/desktop-src/Tapi/initialization-and-shutdown.md

 ---
-Description: For an application to use any of TAPIs 30 supplementary phone functions, it needs a connection to TAPI, through which it can receive messages. ms.assetid: c0211f64-4f73-4348-ae49-9a898d3aa093
+description: For an application to use any of TAPIs 30 supplementary phone functions, it needs a connection to TAPI, through which it can receive messages. ms.assetid: c0211f64-4f73-4348-ae49-9a898d3aa093
 title: Initialization and Shutdown ms.topic: article